 Facilities for the study of art include well-lighted studios, individual workspaces and excellent equipment to support all media in the curriculum, as well as individual experimentation.
-Facilities span both new and traditional approaches to studio art, including digitally based studios for photography, video, computer-generated imaging, three-dimensional imaging and rapid prototyping (three-dimensional printing).
+Facilities span both new and traditional approaches to studio art, including a woodshop, foundry, ceramic studio, painting and drawing rooms, darkroom and digital photography processes and printers, video and computer-generated imaging labs, digital fabrication tools, virtual and augmented reality, and physical computing.
 Art students work as broadly and as experimentally as they wish within an environment of open artistic exchange, surrounded by artists in dance, music, theatre, film and communications.

-Additional facilities comprise a variety of spaces for the installation of artwork, including the Pollock Gallery – the art exhibition space of the Division of Art located in Hughes-Trigg Student Center.
+The Pollock Gallery is a logical extension of the studio classroom, and as such, it provides a place for the thoughtful and scholarly presentation and consideration of present and past artists and art forms.
 The Pollock Gallery provides students, faculty, staff and the surrounding community with opportunities to experience a wide and thought-provoking array of exhibitions representing diverse artists, time periods and cultures, as well as the B.F.A. and M.F.A. qualifying exhibitions.

 Owen Arts Center

 Public art and performance spaces within the Owen Arts Center include Caruth Auditorium, the Bob Hope Theatre, Greer Garson Theatre, Margo Jones Theatre, O’Donnell Lecture-Recital Hall, Sharp Studio, Taubman Atrium and the Doolin Gallery.
 Students participate in lectures, film screenings, set construction and music lessons and take advantage of opportunities to form relationships and collaborations across many art forms.
 Learn more about the Owen Arts Center.

 The Meadows School and SMU offer excellent library and technological resources, including the Hamon Arts Library, as well as specific facilities within the Division of Art.